Harsh98992/digitalMenu/handbook/handbook.md

 The website is built using the following technologies:

 -   Frontend: Angular - angular is a platform and framework for building single-page client applications using HTML and TypeScript.
 Angular is written in TypeScript.
 It implements core and optional functionality as a set of TypeScript libraries that you import into your apps.
 -   Backend: Node.js - Node.js is an open-source, cross-platform, back-end JavaScript runtime environment that runs on the V8 engine and executes JavaScript code outside a web browser.
 -   Database: MongoDB - MongoDB is a general-purpose, document-based, distributed database built for modern application developers and for the cloud era.
 -   Hosting: firebase.com - Firebase is a platform developed by Google for creating mobile and web applications.
 It was originally an independent company founded in 2011.
 In 2014, Google acquired the platform and it is now their flagship offering for app development.
 -   Payment Gateway: razorpay - Razorpay is a payment gateway that allows businesses to accept, process, and disburse payments with its product suite.
 -   Messaging Service: whatsapp - WhatsApp is a messaging service that allows users to send text messages, voice messages, images, and videos over the internet.
 -   Other Tools: Git, Postman, VS Code - Git is a distributed version control system for tracking changes in source code during software development.
 Postman is a collaboration platform for API development that allows users to design, mock, document, monitor, and test APIs.
 VS Code is a source-code editor developed by Microsoft for Windows, Linux, and macOS.

 ### 1.5.2.
 High-Level Architecture Diagram

 ### 1.5.3.
 Deployment and Hosting Details

-The website is deployed on firebase.com and hosted on Google Cloud Platform.
+The website is deployed on firebase.com.
 The deployment process involves building the Angular frontend and deploying it to firebase hosting.
 The backend is deployed as a Node.js application on firebase functions.
 The database is hosted on MongoDB Atlas.

 ### 1.5.4.
 Environment Setup